Exposing Citation Vulnerabilities in Generative Engines: Methodology

-\textbf{Similarity measurement.} We measure textual and semantic similarity between each answer sentence \( \{l_1, l_2, \ldots, l_k\} \) and each citation sentence \( S_{c_i} = \{s_{i,1}, s_{i,2}, \ldots, s_{i,n_i}\} \) for each citation \( c_i \in C \).
+\textbf{Similarity Measurement.} We measure textual and semantic similarity between each answer sentence \( \{l_1, l_2, \ldots, l_k\} \) and each citation sentence \( S_{c_i} = \{s_{i,1}, s_{i,2}, \ldots, s_{i,n_i}\} \) for each citation \( c_i \in C \).
 To measure similarity between two sentences, we introduce the calculation of similarity function \( \text{sim}(x, y) \) between two sentences \( x \) and \( y \).
 The function \( \text{sim}(x, y) \) returns a similarity score between the two sentences \( x \) and \( y \) as a value in the range of \( -1 \) to \( 1 \).
 Here, a similarity value closer to \(-1\) indicates lower semantic similarity, whereas a value closer to \(1\) indicates higher semantic similarity.
-We categorize similarity scores into three bands to assess how strongly citation sentences are reflected in answer sentences, considering \( x \) as an answer sentence and \( y \) as a citation sentence: ``High'' similarity (scores in \([0.9, 1.0]\)) indicates strong semantic alignment between answer and citation sentences, suggesting direct reflection of the citation source in the answer. ``Mid'' similarity (scores in \((0.8, 0.9]\)) represents moderate semantic overlap, indicating partial citation contribution. ``Low'' similarity (scores in \([-1.0, 0.8]\)) reflects weak semantic connection, suggesting minimal reflection of the citation source in the answer.
-We employ these thresholds because \(0.8\) has been used as a threshold for detecting paraphrased sentences~\cite{kabir2024banglaembed} and \(0.9\) for classifying similar sentences~\cite{tumre2025improved} in previous studies.
-To calculate the similarity, we use Sentence-BERT~\cite{sentence-bert-arxiv19} to convert each sentence into embedding vectors and calculate their semantic similarity.
+To calculate the similarity, we employ Sentence-BERT~\cite{sentence-bert-arxiv19}, which converts each sentence into dense embedding vectors and computes their semantic similarity through cosine similarity.
+In our experiments in Section~\ref{sec:experiment}, we utilize the pre-trained Sentence-BERT model ``stsb-xlm-r-multilingual''~\cite{sentence-bert-arxiv19}, which has been trained on multilingual semantic textual similarity tasks.